A-New-BellHope/bellhopcuda/README.md

 which was fixed between libcu++ 1.7.0 (included in CUDA Toolkit 11.6) and libcu++ 1.8.0.
-At time of writing, there is no CUDA toolkit download including the latter, but if you are reading this in the future probably CUDA Toolkit 11.7 or 12.x will include the fix.
+At time of writing, there is no CUDA toolkit download including the latter, but if you are reading this in the future probably CUDA Toolkit 11.7 or later will include the fix.
 Until then, you have to [download libcu++ source manually](https://github.com/NVIDIA/libcudacxx) and replace `include/cuda` and `include/nv` in your CUDA installation with the appropriate directories from the Git repo.